 - suggested crafts and family activities

 Are you with me?
 I promise it won’t be overwhelming.
 You can pick and choose what you want to do and modify as you see fit.
-I’ll even be there along the way to support and pray with you.
-Sharing Letters of Love is a way for me to pass on the gift my father gave to me: using the written word to grow closer to Christ and to our own beautiful families.
+Sharing Letters of Love is a way for me to pass on the gift my father gave to me: using the written word to grow closer to Christ and to our own beautiful, uniquely unrepeatable families.

-I’ll hope you’ll join us for the second year as we grow in love and faith.
+I’ll hope you’ll join us as we grow in faith and love.